How Google measures developer productivity

 Capturing quantitative metrics through systems

 The research team uses a system that tracks logs from various software engineering tools to gather data on developer workflows.
-They group related events into “sessions,” which represent a continuous block when an engineer works on a specific task, like coding or code review.
+They group related events into “sessions,” representing a continuous block when an engineer works on a specific task, like coding or code review.
 Sessions provide a clear view of developer workflows for analysis.

 This system also derives other quantitative metrics for measuring developer productivity.

-The research team records various metrics, including developers’ coding time, reviewing time, shepherding time (time spent addressing code-review feedback), investigation time (time spentreading engineering documentation), development time, email time, and meeting time.
+The research team records various metrics, including developers’ coding time, reviewing time, shepherding time (time spent addressing code-review feedback), investigation time (time spent reading engineering documentation), development time, email time, and meeting time.

 Google’s approach to measuring software developer productivity and developer velocity should inspire other engineering organizations to build out their measurement programs.
 To summarize its approach: